Many leaders want to increase the number of person/days of office work happening in their agency.

 Understanding the risks

-- Fully-vaccinated people can still catch and transmit the virus, but they may be protected from it making them ill with Covid-19.
+- Fully-vaccinated people can still catch and transmit the virus.
+The vaccines may protect them from the virus making them ill with Covid-19.
 They are very likely to be protected from a severe illness requiring hospitalisation.
-But the fact they can still catch and transmit the virus, and could still get ill, is key.
+But the fact they can still catch and transmit the virus, and may still get ill, is key.

 - It's not just the immediate illness from Covid-19 that is a concern.
-Research is finding that the virus can cause significant long-term organ damage, even in people who only had very mild illness.
+Ongoing research is finding that the virus can cause significant long-term organ damage, particularly to the central nervous system affecting motor and cognitive function, even in people who only had very mild illness.
 This is a virus to avoid getting.

-- Leaders will also have to deal with the risks presented by disinformation around the pandemic.
+- Agency leaders will also have to deal with the risks presented by disinformation around the pandemic.
 A lot of time and money has gone into spreading false information via social networks to discredit vaccines, health protection measures such as masks, or even the threat from the virus at all.
-That means leaders, in seeking to put in place sensible safety precautions, may face resistance or arguments from some team members or clients.
+That means leaders, in seeking to put in place sensible safety precautions, may face resistance or arguments from some team members or clients who have absorbed disinformation.
 Leaders may even find it difficult to know what to believe themselves.

 Our service, Agency Radar, provides regular updates on the situation and what that means for agency leaders to help you identify and manage the risks.